tauri-apps/tauri-docs/docs/guides/building/windows-installer.md

 tauri build --target i686-pc-windows-msvc
 ```

-By default Rust only installs toolschains for your machine's target, so you need to install the 32-bit Windows toolchain first: `rustup target add i686-pc-windows-msvc`.
+By default Rust only installs toolchains for your machine's target, so you need to install the 32-bit Windows toolchain first: `rustup target add i686-pc-windows-msvc`.
 You can get a full list of Rust targets by running `rustup target list`.
 :::

 ## Using a Fixed Version of the Webview2 Runtime